-Paris in November – is it worth going?
-Weather, how to dress, prices 2023.
-What to see in Paris at the end of autumn, where you can go – in the material of good Time for Trip.
+Paris in November 2023 – is it worth visiting?
+Weather, what to wear, prices in hotels and on excursions 2023.
+What to do in Paris in the beginning of November and close to the end of autumn, where you to go nearby – in the material of good Time for Trip.

 November is traditionally considered not the best time to travel.
-Cold or at least damp – in most cases, even in tropical countries this month it pours like a bucket – it scares off most potential tourists with its obvious unpredictability.
+Cold or at least damp period of the year – in most cases, even in tropical countries this month pours like a bucket – it definitely scares off most potential tourists with obvious unpredictability.

 We tried to find out the details and explore the prospects.
 And also to understand what sights in Paris and nearby are worth seeing on the threshold of winter.